 Prior to your procedure, clients are advised of the following:

--Feel free to come in with your brow makeup on so I can see the every day look you prefer.
+- Feel free to come in with their brow makeup on so I can see your every day look you prefer.
 Reference pictures of shapes and colors of brows are always welcomed.
-We will then work together to create the perfect brows for you!
+We will then work together to create the perfect brows!

 After your procedure, clients MUST follow these instructions:

--No face scrubs or chemical peels at least 2 weeks after
+- No face scrubs or chemical peels at least 3-4 weeks after